zhang314159265/slk/status.md

 - `ld --verbose` will show the default linker script; `ld -melf_i386 --verbase` to show the linker script for 32bit linking.
 - `__libc_start_main` caled by `_start` will call main.
 It's defined in libc.
 But `readelf -s libc.so | grep __libc_start_main` may shows up nothing since the symbol name with version string is too long and get truncated.
 Add `-W` option to readelf solve the problem.
   - It's weird that `nm libc.so` reports no symbols: "nm: /lib/i386-linux-gnu/libc.so.6: no symbols" , but 'readelf -s' works.
+- A segfault executable will have 139 (128 + SIGSEGV which is 11) as the exit code.
+But an executable calling exit(139) will not be recognized by make or gdb as segfault.
+Not sure the mechanism of segfault detection yet.

 # Reference
 - [collect2](https://gcc.gnu.org/onlinedocs/gccint/Collect2.html): collect2 is a wrapper to ld.